 About this page

-The Arkansas Democrat-Gazette updates this page daily using data from the Arkansas Department of Health, Johns Hopkins University Center for Systems Science and Engineering, The COVID Tracking Project and The New York Times.
+The Arkansas Democrat-Gazette is no longer updating this page, which uses data from the Arkansas Department of Health, Johns Hopkins University Center for Systems Science and Engineering, the Centers for Disease Control and Prevention, and The New York Times.
+Additional historical data has been provided by The COVID Tracking Project.

-Data compiled here only track number of confirmed cases.
+Data compiled here only track the numbers of reported cases.
 More cases most likely exist among individuals who have not been tested.